U.S. lawmakers gear up for Supreme Court Obamacare fray

 “Devin,” Murphy said, likely would not be able to cover the cost of his $4,000 daily injections to fight the disease.

 Between now and this summer’s Court decision, Democratic war rooms and the White House will tout any new data that underscores the effectiveness of Obamacare, aides said, while arguing that often-deadlocked Republicans will never agree on an alternative to Obamacare.
-(Additional reporting by Roberta Rampton)
+(Additional reporting by Roberta Rampton.
+Editing by Andre Grenon)